Mars Dimackie is the Master Roaster at Coffee Beans Delivered.

-Neoma Coffee already had an outstanding reputation throughout many Sydney cafes and Mars’ perfectionism and dedication to create the perfect roast made it an easy decision to launch Coffee Beans Delivered exclusively with Neoma.
+Mars already had an outstanding reputation throughout many Sydney cafes and his perfectionism and dedication to create the perfect roast made it an easy decision for us to partner with.

-A very modest man – with a very intriguing persona – is the creative genius behind Neoma Coffee.
-When we finally tracked him down and forced him to tell us about himself we were amazed at what we found.
+A very modest man – with a very intriguing persona – is the creative genius behind Coffee Beans Delivered.
 For those of you who want to get to know the man behind the beans, here is the interview:

 Tell us a bit about your backstory, your name, where you were born, when you moved to Australia.